fszilinski/drools/README.txt

 = Examples for the book - "Drools JBoss Rules 5.5 Developer's Guide" =

+* if you are using idea, just import maven project and RUN the `mvn clean install`

 More information about this book can be found at http://www.packtpub.com/jboss-rules-5-x-developers-guide/book

 == Contents ==